unplugin/unplugin-imagemin/README.md

  [Squoosh](https://github.com/GoogleChromeLabs/squoosh) is an image compression web app that reduces image sizes through numerous formats.
  **Squoosh** with rust & wasm

+## Be careful
+Squoosh does not support sass and node 18 or above in web.
+Sass is not supported because of a global variable conflict It will be solved in the future.
+If there are similar requirements, it is recommended to change mode to sharp.

 ## Build In the case of 60% quality with **Squoosh**
 ![image](https://user-images.githubusercontent.com/66500121/204133582-6a8d0472-9aea-4b53-b54f-fbde96439d25.png)